-- manner which adversely affects the health, wellbeing and work of Defence personnel.
-Disclosure of email addresses and phone numbers could, therefore, reasonably be expected to prejudice the operations of Defence. - 15.
+- 17. I am satisfied that if the email addresses were to be made publicly available, it would have substantial adverse effects on the proper and efficient operation of existing public communication channels. - 18.
 The Guidelines provide, at paragraph 6.120, that I should consider whether disclosure of the information 'would, or could reasonably be expected to lead to a change in the agency's processes that would enable those processes to be more efficient.'
-Given that the direct contact details within the document are not publicly available and that more appropriate communication channels are already available, I am satisfied that release of the information could reasonably be expected to lead to a change in Defence's processes that would not lead to any efficiencies. - 16.
-Accordingly, I am satisfied that all staff information contained within the documents is conditionally exempt under section 47E(d) of the FOI Act.
+Given that the direct contact details within the documents are not publicly available and that more appropriate communication channels are already available, I am satisfied that release of the information could reasonably be expected to lead to a change in Defence's processes that would not lead to any efficiencies. - 19.
+Accordingly, I am satisfied that the information contained within the documents is conditionally exempt under section 47E(d) of the FOI Act.